Metropolitan Music Ministries

 Metropolitan Music Ministries began in 1984.

-Our purpose is to provide musical performances and devotional services to those in our community who are most likely to be the “forgotten ones”- the homeless, the elderly, the handicapped, the incarcerated and residents of nursing homes and assisted living facilities.
+Our purpose is to provide musical performances and devotional services to those in our community who are most likely to be the “forgotten ones”- the homeless, the elderly, the handicapped, the incarcerated and residents of long term care facilities and assisted living facilities.

 We also have a Scholarship Program that encourages young aspiring college students in church music.